shah253kt/arduino-nmea-parser-v2/docs/index.md

     Returns a raw NMEA statement.

+* `char prepareStatement()`

+    Resets the statement to be sent.
+Called once by the constructor and everytime `send` function is called.

+* `void append(char *cArray, byte length);`

+    An overloaded function to append data to the statement to be sent.
+    `cArray` is the char array to append to the the statement.
+    `length` is the length of the `cArray`.

+* `void append(int value);`

+    An overloaded function to append data to the statement to be sent.
+    `value` is the integer value to pass to the statement.

+* `void append(long value);`

+    An overloaded function to append data to the statement to be sent.
+    `value` is the long integer value to pass to the statement.

+* `void append(double value, byte totalLength, byte mantissaLength);`

+    An overloaded function to append data to the statement to be sent.
+    `value` is the double value to pass to the statement.
+    `totalLength` refers to the total length of a floating number including the decimal point and mantissa.
+Example: `totalLength` for 123.456 is 7.
+    `mantissaLength` refers to the length of the mantissa, the decimal places.
+Example: `mantissaLength` for 123.456 is 3.

+* `void send();`

+    Generate checksum and send the statement through stream channel.
+This function will automatically calls `prepareStatement` function.

 ## Constants

 *You may modify the following constants if you need to, but remember that this will also increase memory usage.*